lucassm02/nodejs-template/TEMPLATE-CHANGELOG.md

 ### Fixed

-- Fixing the route loading management, add a mechanism to track loading state of WebServer class
+- Fixing the route loading management, add a mechanism to track loading state of WebServer class.

 ## [2.1.1] - 2024-11-19